zbchristian/PPTPenTool/Readme.md

 <img src="https://github.com/zbchristian/PenTool/raw/master/images/Screenshot_Ribbon.png" alt="Pen Tool Ribbon to enable/disable the toolbar">

+**The Add-in has been created with Powerpoint 2016 and tested on 2019.
+If an error message pops up, when enabling the toolbar, your version is not compatible.**
+**To solve this problem, you can follow the instructions below for the customization to create the Add-in from the `PenTool.pptm` file.**

 ## How to use it?
 When starting Powerpoint, the toolbar is disabled.
 To enable it, you need to click the `Enable` button in the `Pen Tool` menu.
 The toolbar appears once the slide show is started.